 Thanksgiving is around the corner.
 How many traditions does your family have for this holiday?
 If you can’t come up with more than a couple, the time has come to adopt a few more.
 If you’ve already booked pro window cleaning for your home, bought a huge turkey, and learned a new gravy recipe, you are ready to find out a few fun traditions to offer your family.
-Let’s take a look.
+Here is what you can do:

 - Allow Your Kids To Set The Table